dotnet/tye/docs/frontend_backend_run.md

     </table>
    ```

-1. Run the project and the `frontend` service should be able to successfully call the `backend` service!
+7. Run the project and the `frontend` service should be able to successfully call the `backend` service!

+    When you visit the `frontend` service you should see a table of weather data.
+This data was produced randomly in the `backend` service.
+The fact that you're seeing it in a web UI in the `frontend` means that the services are able to communicate.

 ## Next Steps

-Now that you are able to run a multi-project application with `tye run`, see the [Frontend Backend Deploy Sample](frontend_backed_deploy.md) to learn how to deploy this application to Kubernetes.
+Now that you are able to run a multi-project application with `tye run`, move on to the [Frontend Backend Deploy Sample](frontend_backed_deploy.md) to learn how to deploy this application to Kubernetes.